Spreading The Love

 That is why SpreadingTheLove is such an important part of BoomerBabesLife because collectively we are one huge global HEART!

 So how can we do this?
-Some of the ways include our events such as BubblesBrunch&Business which have our fundraising raffles.
+Some of the ways include our events such as BubblesBrunch&Business and our LadiesWhoBrunch which have our fundraising raffles.
 Our general events which ALWAYS have fundraising attached.
 Our ‘call outs’ from time to time when we learn of a specific situation that could do with some BoomerBabesLife Love.

 Samuel Johnson, the wonderful ‘Aussie Larikin’ actor, lives and breaths fundraising for the organisation that he created with/for/ and because of his sister Connie.
 LoveYourSister is the beautiful NotForProfit organisation that we support in Australia.